Panultima/ColorPaletteArt/README.md

 Both modes use a key image for encryption and use AES 256 bit symmetric key encryption.

+If you do not enter in a valid # of arguments the jar automatically produces a randomly sized random color palette png.
+This is its 'disguise'.

 # Next Steps

 Need to create a true JPG class that uses DCT (Discrete Cosine Transform) coefficients for embedding the data